 Last month, Vashukevich was in Thailand with a Russian sex coach named Alexander Kirillov, running a week-long sex training course that teaches, among other things, tips for dating.

-Ukrainian American Pavlo Yunko traveled from New York to attend the course.
+Ukrainian-American Pavlo Yunko traveled from New York to attend the course.

 How was that?

-That was just a good time.
+Have just a good time.

-And then the police showed up and just listened up.
+And then the police showed up.

-Vashukevic says she made of alleged Russian government crimes.
+Requesting asylum in exchange for recordings Vashukevich says she made of alleged Russian government crimes.

 The jailed seductress and the sex teacher recognize soon they may be deported back to Mother Russia.